Yves Saint Laurent (designer): Accolades and legacy

-Forbes rated Saint Laurent the top-earning dead celebrity in 2009.
+In 2009, Forbes rated Saint Laurent the top-earning dead celebrity.

-In 2010, the street in front of the Majorelle Garden in Marrakech was renamed the Rue Yves Saint Laurent in his honor.
+In 2010, the street in front of the Majorelle Garden in Marrakesh was renamed the Rue Yves Saint Laurent in his honor.

-In 2022, the "Yves Saint Laurent Aux Musées" exhibition was held simultaneously at six Parisian cultural institutions: the Centre Pompidou, the Musée d’Art Moderne de Paris, the Musée du Louvre, the Musée d’Orsay, the Musée National Picasso–Paris, and the Musée Yves Saint Laurent Paris, demonstrating the enduring legacy of his work and his lifelong fascination with art.
+In 2022, the "Yves Saint Laurent Aux Musées" exhibition was held simultaneously at six Parisian cultural institutions: the Centre Pompidou, the Musée d'Art Moderne de Paris, the Musée du Louvre, the Musée d’Orsay, the Musée National Picasso–Paris, and the Musée Yves Saint Laurent Paris, demonstrating the enduring legacy of his work and his lifelong fascination with art.
 This exhibition highlighted his connections to various art forms and his ability to blend fashion with artistic expression.